10 Essential Boat Tools & Supplies

 5. Utility Knife

 A retractable utility knife is another must-have tool on a boat.
-It will cut through rope, pipes, plywood and fiberglass if the need arises.
+It'll cut through rope, pipes, plywood and fiberglass if the need arises.

 It doesn't need to be a 10lb monster, but a small hammer is always handy to have around for flattening/straightening metal or helping to free heavily corroded bolts.

 Electricity and water are not best buddies, and electrical failures are not uncommon on boats.
-A voltmeter will make identifying and diagnosing electrical issues much simpler.
+A multimeter will make identifying and diagnosing electrical issues much simpler.

 8. Spray Lubricant